 The Dwarf Crocodile has a range of West and west central Africa including Sierra Leone, Guinea, Ghana, Togo, Nigeria, Cameroons, Gabon, Liberia and Angola

-Swamps and swamp forests; slow moving, calm bodies of water
+Dwarf Crocodiles inhabit swamps and swamp forests; slow moving, calm bodies of water.

 Clutch Size: 16-30 eggs

 The Dwarf Crocodile is a timid, slow moving, nocturnal animal which, as an adult is usually solitary.
 Although it usually feeds in water it apparently spends a lot of time on land, and it inhabits holes excavated in the banks of streams.
 In forested areas they are known to make extensive nocturnal forays on land, especially after rains, but the purpose of these trips is not fully understood.